Pricing Variance Swap for Multi-Asset Stochastic Volatility Models: Multi-asset Heston model for generalized variance swap

-In this section, we introduce the multivariate Heston model and derive the corresponding expression for the variance swap using the generalized variance approach.
-We assume that the price process of $n$ assets, denoted by \(S_t = (S_t^{1}, S_t^{2}, \ldots, S_t^{n}), \) follows a multivariate extension of the Heston stochastic volatility model.
+In this section, we introduce the multi-asset Heston model and derive the corresponding expression for the variance swap using the generalized variance approach.
+We assume that the price process of $n$ assets, denoted by \(S_t = (S_t^{1}, S_t^{2}, \ldots, S_t^{n}), \) follows a multivariate distribution driven by Heston stochastic volatility model.
 This framework allows us to capture both the individual dynamics of each asset and the correlation structure among their volatilities.
-The formal formulation of the multivariate Heston model and the corresponding multivariate variance swap is presented below.
+The formulation of the multi-asset Heston model and the corresponding generalized variance swap is presented below. \\